-The Research Executive Agency employs 625 people from 24 countries.
-It will become the largest executive agency of the Commission by 2020.
+The Research Executive Agency employs 689 people from 25 countries.
+It is the largest executive agency of the Commission.

 Temporary agents (about 25% of staff)

 Temporary agents are recruited for specialised tasks on fixed-term contracts, which may be renewed.